vsaosuo/CPEN455/README.md

   + Compare the performance of your model with dedicated classifiers (e.g., CNN-based classifiers) trained on the same dataset.
 Think about the advantages and disadvantages of your model compared with dedicated classifiers.
   + **Any exploration you made out of curiosity**

-## Milestone and Grading
+## Milestones
-It's hard to give a detailed grading rubric and set some specific milestones for the project, because each part of the entire project is closely related to each other.
+It's hard to set some specific milestones for the project, because each part of the entire project is closely related to each other.
 Once you implement the conditional insertion into the model, the remaining parts are more or less straightforward.

 However, **if you are too busy to implement the entire project or find this project too challenging**, you can still get partial marks by completing some basic tasks, for example: